Terre des Femmes: History

 An article in Brigitte magazine about violence against women and honor killings in the Middle East prompted journalist Ingrid Staehle and a group of women in Hamburg to take action.
 The article was based on a documentary entitled Princesses mortes published by the Swiss human rights organization Sentinelles.
 During a visit to the Lausanne-based organization, the idea was born to found an association based on the human rights organization Terre des hommes under the name Terre des Femmes ('Women's Earth') with the subtitle Human rights for women.
 In July 1981 Terre des femmes was entered in the register of associations of the city of Hamburg.

 Other early founders of Terre des Femmes were the historian Herta Haas and the American literary scholar Tobe Levin.

 A Swiss branch of the group was founded in November 2003.
 Both clubs are independent organisations.

 Terre des Femmes is a member of ECPAT.
 The group is financed by donations, corporate partnerships, grants from multiple institutions and foundations and membership fees.
 Over 3,500 members and patrons participate in this organization.

 Yearly events

 One of their events is "FrauenWelten" (Women's Worlds), which is an annual film festival held in Tübingen.
 Another yearly event is their "flag campaign", which is a nationwide initiative that takes place on 25 November which is the International Day for the Elimination of Violence Against Women.

 Criticism

 The organisation has received criticism for its anti-transgender views based on an open letter that was also signed by one board member.
 As response, the German journalist and feminist activist Sibel Schick has criticized Terre des Femmes for being transphobic and racist.
-On June 17, 2020 the board members publicy apologizsed and distanced themselves from signing the letter stating that it was also never intended as official statement of the organisation.